 High Blood Pressure

-Heart disease is the leading cause of death in the United States, according to the CDC.
+Heart disease is the leading cause of death in the U.S., according to the CDC.
 In addition, the American Heart Association estimates that one in five Americans have some form of cardiovascular disease.
-Our physicians can diagnosis and treat many heart diseases and conditions and coordinate with other healthcare professionals as needed.
+Our physicians can diagnose and treat many heart diseases and conditions and coordinate with other healthcare professionals as needed.

 Texoma Medical Plaza

 5012 S US Hwy 75, Suite 300